FIFA bans beer sales at Qatar's World Cup stadiums in a last-minute reversal

 FIFA said the decision would ensure "the stadiums and surrounding areas provide an enjoyable, respectful and pleasant experience for all fans."

 The sale of alcohol is strictly controlled in Qatar, an energy-rich Persian Gulf country that follows a conservative form of Islam known as Wahhabism.
-Alcohol is only allowed in certain hotels and restaurants, away from public view on the streets.
+Public consumption of alcohol is only allowed in certain hotels and restaurants.

 The sale of alcohol at the stadiums has been a long-running negotiation between Qatar and FIFA, which is hosting the World Cup in the Middle East for the first time since the tournament kicked off in 1930.